jvmdo/rocketseat-ignite/README-template.md

 # Frontend Mentor - README Template

-This is the readme file template provided by
-[Frontend Mentor](https://www.frontendmentor.io/) slightly modified by me.
+This README file is based on [Frontend Mentor](https://www.frontendmentor.io/)'s template.

 FEM is a great site that helps you improve your web dev coding skills by building realistic projects.